McMurdo Station: Nearby bases

-By road, McMurdo is 3 kilometres (1.9 mi) from New Zealand's smaller Scott Base, which was built around the same time in the mid-1950s and the development of this area involved a collaboration between the United States and New Zealand; both were projects for the International Geophysical Year (IGY).
-McMurdo and Scott base are technically in the New Zealand–claimed Ross Dependency on the shore of McMurdo Sound Antarctica, though by article IV of the 1961 Antarctic Treaty System the claim is in abeyance.
-The two bases were established to be close on purpose during Operation Deep Freeze in 1955+, which because of the IGY was part of a multinational project to establish bases in the antarctic, for which the sites were chosen.
+By road, McMurdo is 3 kilometres (1.9 mi) from New Zealand's smaller Scott Base, which was built around the same time in the mid-1950s.
+The development of this area involved a collaboration between the United States and New Zealand; both were projects for the International Geophysical Year (IGY).
+McMurdo and Scott base are in the New Zealand-claimed Ross Dependency.
+By article IV of the 1961 Antarctic Treaty System the claim is in abeyance.
+The two bases were invisaged to be close together on purpose, during Operation Deep Freeze in 1955+, which because of the IGY was part of a multinational project to establish bases in the antarctic, for which the sites were chosen.
 Christchurch International Airport in New Zealand, 3920 km to the north helps provide logistical support for flying in supplies for the bases.
 McMurdo has the southernmost harbor in the world, but for access by ships icebreakers can be needed to establish passage.

 In addition to McMurdo and Scott, New Zealand and the USA also established Hallet Station, a joint base operated until 1973.

-Normally separated by a great distance, McMurdo is placed where the US and New Zealand are neighbors.
-Scott base has "American Night" where residents can get 50 cent beers and is known for being crowded.
+Normally separated by a great distance, McMurdo is a place where the US and New Zealand are neighbors.
+Scott Base has "American Night", where residents can get 50 cent beers and is known for being crowded.

-Other stations near McMurdo, besides Scott Base, include the Italian seasonal base Zucchelli Station which is on the coast of the Ross Sea (Terra Nova Bay), the German seasonal base Gondwana Station at Gerlache Inlet also in Terra Nova Bay, and the South Korean Jang Bogo Station of South Korea also in Terra Nova Bay.
+Other stations near McMurdo, besides Scott Base, include the Italian seasonal base Zucchelli Station, which is on the coast of the Ross Sea (Terra Nova Bay), the German seasonal base Gondwana Station at Gerlache Inlet, also in Terra Nova Bay, and the South Korean Jang Bogo Station of South Korea, also in Terra Nova Bay.
 In 2024, the PRC opened a new station, Qinling Station, northwest of McMurdo on Terra Nova Bay.

 There are many other field stations and huts in the area, including historic or seasonal ones.
 An example of this is the historic hut at Cape Crozier (the eastern cape of Ross island), which is a stone hut built in 1911 by the British Antarctic Expedition (1910–13) near a penguin rookery.